 In a large enough bowl to hold chicken pieces, mix all the marinade ingredients.
 Stir well to dissolve brown sugar or favorite sweetener.

 Add chicken pieces to Korean-style marinade and refrigerate at least 2 hours - okay to marinate chicken overnight.
 You can combine marinade and chicken in a Ziploc bag, too.
+You can reserve some marinade on the side to use during grilling.

 When chicken has soaked enough, then fire up the grill.
 You can use your favorite way to BBQ chicken.